Dhvani-intwala/India-Independence/README.md

 ### Homepage

-The homepage gives users a glimpse of Indian Freedom Fighters through a large photo.
+The homepage gives user's a glimpse of Indian Freedom Fighter's through a large photo.
 After the image, there are short descriptions of the Indian independence movement.
 Thereby the users will follow brief introduction of the top six Indian Freedom Fighters.

  ![screenshot of the freedom-fighter's website homepage](assets/Readme-images/Home-Screenshot.png)